ArashTavassoli/Portfolio/README.md

 - Basic SQL Queries on MySQL Workbench
 - Data visualization and reporting using Tableau and Microsoft Excel

-* The last three projects were delivered as project assignments for BrainStation's Data Science Diploma program and cannot be shared publicly.
+**Note:** The last three projects were delivered as project assignments for BrainStation's Data Science Diploma program and cannot be shared publicly.
 Please feel free to contact me through LinkedIn for Email and I will be happy to share the source codes and Jupyter Notebooks with you.